Blue Cross Life (CNW Group/Blue Cross Life)

 Do Blue Cross term premiums increase over time?

-No — Blue Cross term premiums stay level for the term you choose.
+No — Blue Cross Life term premiums stay level for the term you choose.
 That’s a key difference from some no-medical products (such as North Cover’s flagship policy) where premiums are adjusted upward each year.

 How does Blue Cross compare to PolicyMe?